aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 Which is in a form that can be solved numerically.

-[^consts]: parameterizing this in terms of *a* is the standard way of presenting the problem
+[^prms]: parameterizing this in terms of *a* is the standard way of presenting the problem

 ### Solving the ODE